 When you are deciding which bags to take with you, allow for having a day bag with you during your holiday for trips out and visits to the beach.
 This will be for your personal items, your camera and phone, and any drinks and snacks you need.

 When you are deciding what to pack for a holiday, pick clothes that don’t crease.
 Life is just too short to iron while you are on holiday or travelling.
 Avoid clothes that wrinkle easily and when you arrive at your destination unpack and get your holiday clothes on the hanger as quickly as possible.

 If you are expecting rain, take a poncho with you as they are lightweight and won’t take up a lot of room.
 They might not be a great fashion statement, but they are practical and are perfect if you only have a small suitcase.

 If you want to know how to pack a suitcase for airline travel specifically then the first thing to do is check the airline baggage policy.
 Make a note of any weight limits for checked luggage and how many suitcases you are allowed.

 You may need to book checked luggage depending who you are flying with, but make sure you book enough for your travel party.
 You don’t want to be caught out with luggage excess charges at the airport as these can be expensive.
 Make sure you don’t get caught out by weighing your luggage after you have packed.

 Also, make a note of how many bags you can carry on the airplane.
 Some will allow a small suitcase and a handbag, but others only allow one carry on bag so don’t get caught out.

 Use Packing Cubes

 Packing cubes are a great way to organise your suitcase and so helpful when it comes to unpacking too.
+They are one of those travel things that you didn’t know you needed until you actually have them!
 If you haven’t invested in any yet, here’s some excellent packing cubes on Amazon perfect for family travel.

 What to Pack in Your Carry On Luggage